CristoferSoler/Seel-17-18/programming/bsiWizard/mdEn/N/Implementation notes for the block SYS.3.1 Laptops.md

 Once all the requirements for the product to be procured have been documented, the laptops available on the market must be examined to what extent they meet these requirements.
 It is to be expected that not every product will meet all requirements at the same time or equally well.
 Therefore, the individual requirements should be weighted.
-Based on the product evaluation, a sound purchasing decision can be made.
+Based on the product evaluation, an informed purchase decision can then be made.

 Practice shows that due to various application requirements, it may be sensible to select several different device types for procurement.
 The variety of devices should be limited, so that the support is easier.